norx/norx-hw/README.md

-# About
+# NORX Hardware Reference Implementation

-The reference hardware implementation of the authenticated encryption (AE) cipher [NORX](https://norx.io/), which is a permutation-based candidate of the [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
+This is the reference hardware implementation of the authenticated encryption cipher [NORX](https://norx.io/), which is a permutation-based candidate of the [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
 The provided architecture offers the functionality of NORX64-4-1, i.e., the recommended